 Hello, coworking.
 I love Office Nomads in Seattle.
 It is my new office.
 Even though I may only spend 2 or 3 days there a week, I consider it my main office.
 The people are now some of my closest friends and acquaintances in Seattle.

-The membership options for most coworking spaces are very flexible – so while there are some entrepreneurs and remote workers who need a dedicated 24/7 desk, there are also some of us who only want to drop in to a space a handful of times of month.
+The membership options for most coworking spaces are very flexible – so while there are some entrepreneurs and remote workers who need a dedicated 24/7 desk, there are also some of us who only want to drop into a space a handful of times a month.
 Most coworking spaces can accommodate both of those options.

 Office Nomads is member-run.
 We help organize our own events.
 There are volunteers who help take out the trash, man the front desk, and give tours.
 We are responsible for doing our own dishes and making coffee, just like any other office.
 But there is a sense of belonging here – this isn’t a Starbucks.
 Membership isn’t free, of course, but the coffee is included, as well as printing and wi-fi.
 Meeting rooms galore.
 Phone booths.
 People from all varying fields of study – from ornithologists to journalists.
 Free food.
 Beer.
 Yes, beer.
 (Who doesn’t like beer?)

 There are coworking spaces popping up all over the world, so there’s a good chance there’s one close to you as well.
 Honestly, if I hadn’t found a coworking space like Office Nomads, I might not be still working at my current company as a remote employee.
 I’m pretty sure #3 might be the best advice I have to give you.

 Maybe I should have put it at #1?

 Anyway, those are my top 3 tricks that I’d like to share about working remotely.
 I’d love to hear your thoughts on what has worked best for you!